ghvadym/wp-default-theme/new-theme/readme.md

 After that, at each session: npm run watch

-Minifi css: npm run production
+Minified compiled files : npm run production